Alek Thomas Preview, Player Props: Diamondbacks vs. Rockies

-On Monday, Alek Thomas (.182 slugging percentage in past 10 games, with no home runs) and the Arizona Diamondbacks play the Colorado Rockies, whose starting pitcher will be Peter Lambert.
-First pitch is at 4:10 PM ET.
+Alek Thomas -- .171 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Colorado Rockies, with Kyle Freeland on the hill, on September 5 at 9:40 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Orioles.
+In his previous game he had a hitless showing (0-for-4) against the Rockies.

 Alek Thomas Game Info & Props vs. the Rockies